-On January 29, 2021, the Company filed a shelf Registration Statement on Form S-3 for up to \$150,000,000 with the SEC (the "Prior Form S-3") for shares of its Common Stock; shares of its preferred stock, which the Company may issue in one or more series; warrants to purchase its Common Stock, preferred stock or debt securities; and units.
+On January 29, 2021, the Company filed a shelf Registration Statement on Form S-3 for up to \$150,000,000 with the SEC (the "Prior Form S-3") for shares of its Common Stock; shares of its preferred stock, which the Company may issue in one or more series or classes; debt securities, which the company may issue in one or more series; warrants to purchase its Common Stock, preferred stock or debt securities; and units.
 The Prior Form S-3 was declared effective by the SEC on February 5, 2021.
 In accordance with SEC rules, the Prior Form S-3 expired on February 5, 2024, the three-year anniversary of the date on which it was declared effective.

-On February 2, 2024, the Company initially filed with the SEC a new shelf Registration Statement on Form S-3 for up to \$175,000,000, which represents \$150,000,000 under the Prior Form S-3 and an additional \$25,000,000 (the "New Form S-3"), for shares of its Common Stock; shares of its preferred stock, which the Company may issue in one or more series; warrants to purchase its Common Stock, preferred stock or debt securities; and units.
+On February 2, 2024, the Company initially filed with the SEC a new shelf Registration Statement on Form S-3 for up to \$175,000,000, which represents \$150,000,000 under the Prior Form S-3 and an additional \$25,000,000 (the "New Form S-3"), for shares of its Common Stock; shares of its preferred stock, which the Company may issue in one or more series or classes; debt securities, which the company may issue in one or more series; warrants to purchase its Common Stock, preferred stock or debt securities; and units.
 The New Form S-3 was declared effective by the SEC on February 15, 2024.